nodox/fullstack-bootcamp/chapter-1-a-live-application.md

 $ sudo apt-get install git-all
 ```

 Now our computer can access Github from the terminal.

-#### Get a sample application
-Open a new terminal session, change to the base directory.
+Change to the base directory, a directory is terminal talk for folder, and clone our new application.

 ```